ghc-proposals/ghc-proposals/proposals/0000-warning-pragmas-with-categories.rst

 ``-Wno-warnings-deprecations`` does at present.
 The naming is chosen to allow for other sources of "extended warnings" in the future.

-The restriction to recognised categories in point 6 means that ``WARNING`` pragmas cannot extend the behaviour of existing GHC warning flags such as ``-Wtabs`` or groups such as ``-Wall``.
-Moreover it means that GHC can still report unrecognised warning flags, rather than silently accepting them.
-In the future we may extend the set of recognised categories, if it appears useful to let users extend specific built-in warning categories (e.g. ``-Wcompat``) or to allow prefixes other than ``x-``.
+Point 6 makes sure that the command line options `-Wx-partial` and `-Wno-x-partial` can readily be distinguished from the existing large number of built-in warning categories, such as `-Wtabs`, `-Wdodgy-import`, `-Winaccessible-code` etc. (See the `user manual section <https://ghc.gitlab.haskell.org/ghc/doc/users_guide/using-warnings.html?highlight=warning#warnings-and-sanity-checking>`_ for a complete list).
+This way GHC can still
+report unrecognised warning flags, rather than silently accepting them.

 Grammar of warning declarations